razvan78/SwitchAlbumJS/README.md

 This app will take all your pictures and send them to a destination folder, no subfolders added.

-To user it you will need node (I used 6.9.0 but should work with other versions)
+To use it you will need node (I used 6.9.0 but should work with other versions)

 usage :
 `node ./albumMerge.js sourceFolder destinationFolder`